 San Marcos Baptist Academy in San Marcos, Texas

 Founded over 100 years ago, San Marcos Baptist Academy’s original campus is now part of Texas State University.
 Now located on a large piece of land outside of town, the campus has become the ideal setting for outdoor activities at the academy.
 When taking a break from classes, students use the school’s fun ropes courses and running trails, or they get involved in the equestrian program.

 SMBA has a rigorous college prep program, complete with distance learning courses and an accredited Online Academy.
 Despite their challenging curriculum, San Marcos also places a particular emphasis on helping guide students with learning disabilities and helping international students learn English as a second language.
 Most of this aspect of education is performed in the Learning Skills Center.

 Next year, the school’s highly successful JROTC program will celebrate its 100th year.
 SMBA also has impressive fine arts programs and competes in a variety of sports in the Texas Christian Athletic League.
 Christian values lie at the heart of the school’s mission; discipleship groups and bible study are a mainstay in the curriculum, and chapel services are held two times every week.

-Housing grades six through twelve, Western Mennonite School’s curriculum is heavily centered around Christ, chapel attendance, and the Bible.
-Though each student’s spirituality is valued highly, WMS also strives to develop the student as a whole, including grooming their social, physical, academic, and emotional well-being.
+Housing grades K-12, Western Christian School’s curriculum is heavily centered around Christ, chapel attendance, and the Bible.
+Though each student’s spirituality is valued highly, WCS also strives to develop the student as a whole, including grooming their social, physical, academic, and emotional well-being.

-The school is relatively affordable.
+Since the school is relatively affordable, it may be one of the best christian boarding schools for low income families.
 During the summers, much of the school’s campus is rented out to church groups for retreats and other activities.
 This extra profit along with donations from school boosters and alumni make it possible to provide students with somewhat lower tuition costs and the ability to receive financial aid.